Empirical Decomposition of the IV-OLS Gap with Heterogeneous and Nonlinear Effects: Applications to Return-to-Schooling Estimates

-For the vector of covariates $W$, I use the AFQT percentile, age, an indicator for female, black and Hispanic dummies, indicators for parental education, the number of siblings, and cohort dummies.\footnote{Many empirical studies on the returns to schooling use potential experience instead of age, motivated by the Mincer wage equation.
-Some also include control variables associated with the current location of residence, intending to estimate the education wage premium in a given location.
-I select a specification without these variables to avoid complicating the identification problem given their potential endogeneity.
-The schooling coefficient in my specification can be interpreted as the impact of schooling on wages at a given age, conditional on observables determined during childhood.} I also include in a set control variable urban status, Census division dummies, and the average local earnings and unemployment rate during 1974--81 of the county of residence at age 14.
+For the vector of covariates $W$, I use the AFQT percentile, age, an indicator for female, black and Hispanic dummies, indicators for parental education, the number of siblings, and cohort dummies.\footnote{The specification allows the AFQT scores to have different slopes across tertiles and the ages to have different slopes across the 25--34, 35--44, and 45--54 age groups.}In addition, I include urban status, Census division dummies, and the average local earnings and unemployment rate during 1974--81 of the county of residence at age 14 in the covariate vector $W$.
 Using the average local labor market conditions as control variables ensures that variation in the corresponding instruments is driven by a temporary shock to the local labor market.
 Otherwise, the instruments may capture a permanent difference in local labor market conditions, which can be directly associated with potential earnings.
 Controlling for local labor market conditions is also important to ensure the plausibility of the college proximity instrument, as emphasized by \citet{cameron2004estimation}.
-Appendix \ref{subsec:NLSY79} provides further details of my analysis sample and the first-stage regression coefficients.
+Appendix \ref{subsec:NLSY79} provides further details of the sample and presents the first-stage regression results.